Sergeant Gerald Edward Martin was a crew member of an Avro Lancaster (type

 approximately 2,000 Hungarian women and girls for the

-Gelsenberg-Benzin-AG factory.
-About 150 of them died during the bombing
+synthetic fuels from coal.
+About 150 Hungarian women and girls died during the bombing

-raids of September 1944 (they were forbidden to take shelter during
+raids of September 1944 as they were forbidden to take shelter during

 |